contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/04_json-payloads.md

 # <a class="anchor" name="xpath"></a>Use XPath for XML payloads

+Note that XPath expressions have a directory-path-like syntax.

 Here are a few tips to help you work with XML payloads:

+- A single ```/``` selects from the root node.

-- ```list``` identifies the root object of the XML content.
+- ```/list``` identifies the "list object" at the top level of the XML document.
 Then you can iterate over attributes and sub attributes.
 The language natively supports arrays.

-- The slash sign ```/``` allows you to get attributes of an object.
-This can be done recursively according to the depth of the data graph.
+- The slash sign ```/``` allows you to get attributes of an object or to go deeper in the tree.

-- The square brackets ```[]``` target arrays and allow the selection of a particular element in them.
+- The square brackets ```[]``` enable to select a specific item in an array by its position.
+Please note that the index starts from 1.

-- ```text()``` will allow you to enter text expressions.
+- ```/text()``` allows you to get a node inner text.

+- ```//``` selects nodes in the document from the current node that match the selection no matter where they are.

-In the following example, the expression **list/Company[1]/address/city/text()** corresponds to the city contained in the address of the first Company.
+In the following example, the expression **/list/Company[1]/address/city/text()** corresponds to the name of the city contained in the address of the first Company.

 ![XML value](images/xml-payload.jpg "XML value")

-For more information on XML Path language, head over to the <a href="https://www.w3.org/TR/xpath/" target="_blank">W3C recommendations</a>.
+For more information on the <a href="http://www.w3schools.com/xsl/xpath_syntax.asp" target="_blank">XPath syntax</a>, head over to the <a href="https://www.w3.org/TR/xpath/" target="_blank">official W3C specification</a>.